-The behavior of the articles is studied (stability Dimensional, color changes, brightness…) When subjected to different Temperature and humidity cycles in specific chambers, following the Regulations of the builders.
+The behavior of the articles is studied (stability dimensional, color changes, brightness…) when subjected to different temperature and humidity cycles in specific chambers, following manufacturers’ regulations.

-The Kawabata evaluation System, KES is a system that allows to detect Quantitatively and objectively the touch of a tissue from the Analysis of a set of physical variables.
+The Kawabata Evaluation System, KES is a system that allows you to detect quantitatively and objectively the feel of a tissue from the analysis of a set of physical variables.

 The following mechanical properties can be measured: